VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 and move the ConceptScheme into a separate "constant" RDF file that doesn't need to be processed with **rdf2sparql**.

-### Filtering
+### Per-model Filtering

-You can use the field `puml:label` to specify a filter condition to be applied for each row.
+You can use the field `puml:label` to specify a filter condition to be applied for each row of a table (model).
 For example, let's say we have a table of some content (web pages) that needs to be published as RDF only when the field `status` is "published".
 Use the following model: